ThePainterThree/Derb-the-bird/README.md

     Along his way, he must dodge from objects thrown in the sky.
 Stay sharp and be quick with your reactions to avoid getting hit by obstacles!
 You have 3 lives in total to help Derb complete his journey.

     Join us on this Derb-venture!

-    This game was built for the first Project - Ironhack Web Development Course, by Patricia Moutinho (programming and main character design) and Viviane Ferreira (programming).

 # Main Functionalities